Ella1102-Python/AlienInvasion/README.md

 I am a busy girl because I will go to middle school soon, so I don't have enough time to update my code and this web...
 Thanks for your understanding!

 This item is my first program--AlienInvasion!
-I read 《Python Crash Course》 and found it, it's a funny game that made by Pygame (a module in Python).
+I read " Python Crash Course " and found it, it's a funny game that made by Pygame (a module in Python).

-It include 6 big part (class):
+It include 6 big parts (class):
 1.Main code

 2.Settings (save all the attribute)